General: Eurasian Watermilfoil is a submerged, rooted, aquatic perennial.

 - Some biological agents exist, including a weevil (Eurychiopsis lecontei) whose larvae bore down through the stems, introducing diseases that suppress growth and a midge (Cricotopus myriophylli) whose large feeds on the plant stems, reducing overall plant integrity and suppressing plant growth.

-- However, no single species is known to make enough of an impact to be useful as a biocontrol agent.
+- However, no single species is known to make enough impact to be helpful as a biocontrol agent.

 - Central Kootenay Invasive Species Society, Eurasian Water Milfoil, https://ckiss.ca/species/eurasian-water-milfoil/